SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-26-trelaine-hunger.md

 > HOW HAS IT TAKEN YOU?

-<I>While McCOY speaks, AVAELLE follows slowly down the stairs, each creaking under her weight.</i>
+<I>While TRELAINE speaks, AVAELLE follows slowly down the stairs, each creaking under her weight.</i>

 ### VANESSA ###